vacp2p/rfc/content/docs/rfcs/64/README.md

 #### Bootstrapping and discovery

-Nodes MAY use any method to bootstrap connection to the network, but it is RECOMMENDED that each node retrieve a list of bootstrap peers to connect to using [EIP-1459 DNS-based discovery](https://eips.ethereum.org/EIPS/eip-1459).
+Nodes MAY use any method to bootstrap connection to the network, but it is RECOMMENDED that each node retrieves a list of bootstrap peers to connect to using [EIP-1459 DNS-based discovery](https://eips.ethereum.org/EIPS/eip-1459).
 Relay nodes SHOULD use [33/WAKU2-DISCV5](https://rfc.vac.dev/spec/33/) to continually discover other peers in the network.
 Each relay node MUST encode its supported shards into its discoverable ENR as described in [51/WAKU2-RELAY-SHARDING](https://rfc.vac.dev/spec/51/#discovery).